john-data-chen/turborepo-starter-kit/README.md

   - easier to setup
   - clearer instructions showing how to fix each issue
   - many ESLint packages can be removed (in my case 10 packages)
 - note: Oxlint is in a stable version, and I have used it in production for a long time.
-  But Type-Aware plug-in is in a preview version.
-It is not recommended to use it in production.
-It is a experimental in this project.
+But Type-Aware plug-in is still in a preview version.
+It is not recommended to use it in production, and it is a experimental in this project.

 #### Introductions